BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Task Specification

 \section{Task Specification}

-Throughout this paper, we refer to \emph{note-level classification tasks} as tasks that require a prediction for each individual note in a music sequence, and \emph{sequence-level tasks} as tasks that require a single prediction for an entire music sequence.
-We consider two note-level tasks and two sequence-level tasks in our experiments, as elaborated below.\footnote{As we consider only piano MIDIs in this paper, all the music pieces in our datasets are single-track.
-For multi-track MIDIs, one may in addition differentiate a type of tasks called \emph{track-level classification tasks}, which require a prediction for each track in a multi-track music sequence.}
+Throughout this article, we refer to \emph{note-level classification tasks} as tasks that perform a prediction for each individual note in a music sequence and \emph{sequence-level tasks} as tasks that require a single prediction for an entire music sequence.
+We consider two note-level tasks and two sequence-level tasks in our experiments, as elaborated below.